-- a) Aims and Objectives of Teaching of Home Science- Bloom's Taxonomy of Educational Objectives (revised form also), - b) Instructional Objectives, formulation of Specific objectives in behavioral terms c) Curriculum Construction- Principles and Evaluation of existing school curriculum of Home Science at Secondary level.
+- a) Aims and Objectives of Teaching of Home Science- Bloom's Taxonomy of Educational Objectives (revised form also), - b) Instructional Objectives, formulation of Specific objectives in behavioral terms (Magers approach and RCEM approach). - c) Curriculum Construction- Principles and Evaluation of existing school curriculum of Home Science at Secondary level.